|Nutrition Facts (per serving)|

 Stir in the flour, baking powder, baking soda, and salt.
 Blend in the vanilla.
 Spread the batter in the prepared pan.

-Bake the cake at 350 F for 20 minutes or until the cake springs back when lightly touched in the center.
+Bake the cake in preheated oven for 20 minutes or until the cake springs back when lightly touched in the center.

-Cut the cake into 2-1/4" squares and frost on all sides with the frosting, then roll in the chopped peanuts to coat.
+Cut the cake into 2 1/4 inch squares and frost on all sides with the frosting, then roll in the chopped peanuts to coat.
 You can also roll the little frosted cakes into other types of chopped nuts.
 Try using chopped cashews or pecans.
 Toast the nuts first for more flavor and more crunch.

-Or for another variation, bake the cake in two 8" pans.
+- Or for another variation, bake the cake in two 8 inch pans.
 Remove the cakes from the pans, let cool, and frost on the top and sides and coat with peanuts.
 You can also make this into a layer cake; frost as a regular cake, then coat the top and sides with peanuts.